jefc1111/laravel-user-enumeration-demo/README.md

 completed_results/concurrent/non-randomised/400200/local_control_winners.csv
 ```
 Note that "400200" indicates that 40ms of latency and 20ms of jitter were used.
+Where the jitter is randomised, those values represent maximums.
+Randomised jitter was added using https://github.com/jefc1111/randomised-jitter-maker/tree/master

 Detail files have contents like this (these are from a 'known + unknown' batch):
 ```